B2B Marketing: Turn Prospects into Customers with Buyer Personas

 Carly

-Carly is a recent graduate from Christopher Newport University with a major in English and a minor in Medieval and Renaissance Studies.
+Carly is a graduate from Christopher Newport University with a major in English and a minor in Medieval and Renaissance Studies.
 She loves reading, playing/watching tennis, and summertime.

 Article Contents